bwoodsend/polycotylus/docs/source/example-library.rst

     polycotylus alpine:3.17 --architecture=ppc64le

 fish_ users should find the shell completion very supportive when exploring what versions and architectures are available.
+Non fish users can consult the top of :ref:`each distribution's "building for" page <building for>`.

 Building for the second distribution (Fedora)